Alesis Strike Mutipad

 Endless possibilities, only few could be improved

-- Nine of them
+- Nine velocity-sensitive pads

 - Made out of high-quality rubber

 If you hit the pads differently, you’ll notice the difference between soft and loud.

 There are various options you can do with this MultiPad, like connecting all the pads.
 If you choose to play one pad, you’ll be able to get sounds that are programmed in all nine.

 Anyhow, this is just one of the many remarkable features that this MultiPad has to offer.

 If you can’t reach all the nine pads – while playing a fast part – group them into one, and get diversity from all nines.

 It gives you a stable feeling while performing live.